ethereum/pos-evolution/pos-evolution.md

 `previous_justified_checkpoint` and `current_justified_checkpoint` are the most recent justified `Checkpoint` as it was during the previous epoch and the most recent justified `Checkpoint` during the current epoch, respectively.
 They are used to filter attestations, i.e., blocks are considered valid if they include only attestations with a source checkpoint that matches the justified checkpoint the state.
 Moreover, they are used during the finalization process, following the rule of FFG Casper;

 `finalized_checkpoint`: used to keep track of the finalized checkpoint, as a result of FFG Casper.
-This guarantees that the state at or before the epoch with the finalized checkpoint will never be reverted, and the fork choice rule does not need to go back more that this checkpoint;
+This guarantees that the state at or before the epoch with the finalized checkpoint will never be reverted, and the fork-choice rule does not need to go back more that this checkpoint;

 `latest_execution_payload_header`: header of the most recent execution payload.